Herold7/Coryph-e/README.md

 ### EventPlatform

-This entity represents the equipments for a room.
+This entity represents the event platform of an artist.

 | Property | Type       | Description  | Relation |
 |----------|------------|--------------|----------|